King Says There Will Be No Solution To Palestinian Issue At Jordan's Expense

 The King reaffirmed Jordan's unwavering position in calling for an immediate ceasefire in Gaza, the protection of civilians, and the sustainable delivery of sufficient aid into the Strip to mitigate the tragic situation there.

-His Majesty also stressed the need to step up and unify Arab efforts to push for a ceasefire in Gaza and for a political horizon to resolve the Palestinian issue on the basis of the two-state solution and the fulfilment of the Palestinians' legitimate rights.
+His Majesty also stressed the need to step up and unify Arab efforts to push for a ceasefire in Gaza and for a political horizon to resolve the Palestinian issue on the basis of the two-state solution and the fulfilment of the Palestinians' legitimate rights, the statement said.

 Noting that Jordan has warned from day one of attempts to displace the Palestinians and called that a red line, the King said such attempts seek to liquidate the Palestinian issue and commended Egypt's role in opposing displacement.

-Moreover, His Majesty reiterated Jordan's rejection of any attempt to separate the West Bank and Gaza, which must both be part of the Palestinian state.
+Moreover, His Majesty reiterated Jordan's rejection of any attempt to separate the West Bank and Gaza, which must both be part of the Palestinian state, according to the statement.

 The King said Jordan continues to provide aid to the Palestinians, including medical services through two military hospitals in Gaza and another one in Nablus, in addition to two medical stations in Ramallah and Jenin.